 As an Amazon Associate, I earn from qualifying purchases.

-This Instant Pot Ham is fall-apart tender and the ultimate comfort food.
+This Instant Pot Ham is fall-apart tender and beyond simple.
 Thanks to the electric pressure cooker, you can free your oven up to cook all the delicious side dishes.

 Want to save this recipe?